jmalicki/repo-intel/docs/DEVELOPMENT_GUIDELINES.md

 - [ ] All standards are followed
 - [ ] All quality is maintained

+### Model Compliance
+- [ ] Follow Common Library documentation structure
+- [ ] Use API-focused design approach
+- [ ] Implement comprehensive testing standards
+- [ ] Apply quality review processes

 This document ensures consistent development practices while maintaining high standards for templating, documentation, and quality assurance.
+The Common Library serves as the model implementation for all project documentation and development standards.